jazzband/website/docs/news/2026/03/14/10-years-of-jazzband.md

 #### Not everyone used the release pipeline

 20 active projects never shipped a single release through it.
-Projects like Watson (2,515 stars), django-rest-knox (1,255), and django-admin2 (1,187) used Jazzband as a collaborative home – for shared access, triage, and maintenance – not for releases.
-The pipeline was useful for the projects that used it, but it wasn't what made Jazzband work for most people.
+Some, like Watson (2,515 stars) and django-admin2 (1,187), didn't release at all while under Jazzband.
+Others, like django-rest-knox, django-fsm-log, and django-recurrence, published directly to PyPI on their own – bypassing the pipeline entirely.
+For these projects, Jazzband was a collaborative home for shared access and maintenance, not a release tool.

 #### Old projects stayed alive